Here are the answers to some of our most commonly asked questions about our TOTs:

 We are unable to provide other CE’s at this time, but we encourage you to check with your certifying/accrediting body to see if they have a reciprocal agreement with AASECT.

 Our TOTs generally sell out, so if you are unable to attend the training, please let us know as soon as possible so that we can fill your seat.
 Participants have up until 30 days prior to the training date to cancel their registration, minus a $100 fee.
 Cancellation requests less 14 days prior to the training will not be eligible for a refund unless someone from the waitlist is able to take the vacated spot.
-In that case, a partial refund of $300 will be provided, or alternatively, registration may be rescheduled/postponed to a future training for a fee of $150.
+In that case, we will provide you with a refund, minus $100.
+In the event that a last minute emergency prevents you from attending, we will work with you to transfer your registration to another TOT.
+Due to demand and logistics, we are only able to offer transfer of registration once.

 Generally speaking, we mail out copies of The Teaching Transgender Toolkit one month prior to the TOT.
 The exception to this is if you selected that you already have a copy, in which case we will give you your second copy at the start of the TOT.
 We try to send out an email alerting you to when books are being shipped, though you are always welcome to email us and inquire about the status of your book.